platformer/NLP/README.md

 This is a python notebook exploring the basics of sklearn and neural networks in order to identify the authors of the Federalist papers.

 You can see the notebook [here](https://github.com/platformer/NLP/blob/main/HW08/hw8.ipynb).

-You can see a pdf the above notebook [here](https://github.com/platformer/NLP/blob/main/HW08/hw8.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/NLP/blob/main/HW08/hw8.pdf).

 You can see the dataset [here](https://github.com/platformer/NLP/blob/main/HW08/federalist.csv).